moyada/medivh/README.md

 ## Motivation

 We often need to check the method parameters, especially in remote invocation.
-This library can save time and effort in this respect, modify the syntax tree at `compilation phase` by configure annotations, add parameter validation to method.
+This library can save time and effort in this respect, modify the syntax tree at `compilation phase` by configure annotations, and add parameter validation to method.

 ## Features